32,000 Belgian students march to demand climate protections

 BRUSSELS (AP) — Thousands of students skipped school for the third week in a row and more than 30,000 swamped the center of Brussels to demand better protection of the world's climate.

-What started out as a march of a few thousand high school student swelled to a vocal movement that Thursday also included many that skipped courses at university.
+What started out as a march of a few thousand high school students swelled to a vocal movement that Thursday also included many that skipped courses at university.
 Brussels police estimated the crowds at 32,000, who braved the cold and snowy conditions.

 Another climate march — adults included — is set for Sunday.
 It drew some 70,000 last month.

 "The planet can do without us, but we cannot do without the planet," was one of the many signs carried around.
+Chants of "Youth for climate" were heard around the center of Brussels and the din of youngsters was reminiscent of fans cheering a famous football victory.

+After some 3,000 demonstrators took part two weeks ago, the rally ballooned to 12,500 last week and nearly tripled in size this time.

+"It is something very important and I am really happy to be here with my friends, and save the planet," said Kate Merhy, a 16-year-old student.